 - Loss of sleep

-On the other hand, the following symptoms usually indicate a case of overdose.
-In fact, if you notice any of these while using Suboxone, stop taking the drug and seek emergency medical attention immediately.
+The following symptoms usually indicate a case of overdose.
+If any of these are observed while using Suboxone, the person should stop taking the drug and seek emergency medical care.

 - Blurred vision